 In addition to the work carried out by ParisDOC and the festival to promote the distribution of films, theatre exhibitors are working together with cinema programmers to organize previews in collaboration with ACID and ACRIF.

 Working to improve the distribution of independent documentary films, ParisDOC also aims to perpetuate the inventiveness, flexibility and unique quality of each film, as well as values of craftsmanship in an industry that is both vulnerable and prolific.
 The Public Forum, led by the association Les Amis du Cinéma du Réel, reflects the political concerns of an industry faced by growing threats and by the urgent need to create new opportunities.
-Created five years ago, Morning Sessions explores the entanglement of thinking and doing, tracing the history of the practices involved in documentary filmmaking.
+Created six years ago, Morning Sessions explores the entanglement of thinking and doing, tracing the history of the practices involved in documentary filmmaking.
 These sessions, in which established professionals are invited to share their experience, are designed to create connections between seasoned and emerging professionals.

 The festival values the presence of filmmakers and takes a profound interest in exploring their approaches, as reflected by the various events, masterclasses and Q&As dedicated to their films and creative processes.
 Every year, Morning Sessions ends with an event dedicated to filmmakers’ visions for the future, attended by filmmakers and members of various professional organizations: SRF, ADDOC, ACID, SCAM.
 First Contact, co-created in 2022 with Ateliers Varan and EURODOC, works alongside filmmakers reaching out to producers for the first time, and provides them with support that is once again “tailored” to their needs.